Sherman5A/usw-pop-coursework-2/report/writing/report.md

 that reads the customer information from the database.
 Using the library `testcontainers`, we create a temporary isolated SQL database through docker, we then connect to it, interact with the database through the customer's SQL classes, and check if those interactions propagate to the database.
 If the tests succeed, the database and program are successfully integrated.
+In Valley Cruises application, narrow integration tests will be used with the service's database for customer, holiday, flight, and cruise information.
+Furthermore, narrow intergration tests can be used for any file input or output in Valley cruises operations; these IO operations may be used to read images, Welsh language localisation text, or configuration files for the service.

 Integration test using `testcontainer` and the `Customer` class [@testcontainers-java],